Government criticised as Portugal and Greece remain on quarantine exempt list | ITV News

 Ministers are under fire from holidaymakers and the travel industry for failing to provide “clarity” after Portugal and Greece retained their places on England’s coronavirus quarantine exemption list.

-Wales and Scotland have added restrictions to passengers returning from the summer holiday hotspots, but the UK Government said there would be no change to its list on Thursday.
+Wales and Scotland have added restrictions to passengers returning from the summer holiday hotspots, but the UK Government said on Thursday there would be no change to its list.

 There had been speculation that Westminster would reimpose the quarantine requirement on Portugal due to a spike in Covid-19 cases, leading many holidaymakers to pay hundreds of pounds to fly home this week.